Mykola-Ts/movie-scope/README.md

 - **Movies Page** — provides movie search and discovery functionality.
 Users can search for movies by title or quickly filter results using a list of predefined genres.
 The page displays search results in a paginated movie list.

+- **Movie Details Page** — displays comprehensive information about a selected movie, including its overview, key metadata (such as release date, rating, and genres), and related content.
+The page serves as a focused view for exploring a specific title in detail.

+- **Person Details Page** — provides detailed information about a selected film industry professional, including personal data (gender, date of birth, place of birth), department, popularity score, and a biography.
+The page also includes photos, allowing users to explore the person’s career.

 **🧩 Core Elements:**